 A groin strain is a partial or complete tear of the small fibers of the adductor muscles.
-The adductors are a group of muscles located on the inner side of the thigh.
-They start in the groin area and run down the inner thigh to attach to the inner side of the knee.
+These muscles start in the groin and run down the inner thigh to attach to the inner side of the knee.

 American Council on Exercise

 Derry S, Moore RA, Gaskell H, McIntyre M, Wiffen PJ.
 Topical NSAIDS for acute musculoskeletal pain in adults.
 Cochrane Database of Syst Rev. 2015;(6):CD007402.

 Muscle strains in the thigh.
 Ortho Info—American Academy of Orthopaedic Surgeons website.
 Available at:

 ...(Click grey area to select URL)